Leslie Carter: Personal life and family

-Leslie Carter was born in Tampa, Florida, the third of five children of Jane Eleonora Schneck (1959–) (née Spaulding, previously Carter) and the late Robert Carter (1952–2017).
+Leslie Carter was born in Tampa, Florida, the third of five children of Jane Eleonora Schneck (1959–) (née Spaulding, previously Carter) and Robert Carter (1952–2017).
 She was born at the Garden Villa Retirement Home, where the Carter family were living and working at the time.
 She was the older sister of singer Aaron Carter (1987–2022) and his twin sister Angel Conrad (née Carter) and the younger sister of Bobbie Jean Carter (1982–2023) and Nick Carter (born 1980).
 She also had an older half-sister named Ginger (1972–2023) and a younger half-brother named Kaden (born 2005).
 On September 12, 2008, Leslie Carter married her boyfriend Mike Ashton and moved to Toronto, Ontario, where she gave birth to a daughter in 2011.

 Leslie Carter experienced depression and mental illness.
 Prior to her death Leslie was planning to go to rehab for her addiction with help from Aaron.
 In 2019, her widower, Mike Ashton, was granted a restraining order against her brother Aaron.
-Later, Aaron claimed his sister raped him for three years, from the ages of 10 to 13.
+Later, Aaron claimed his sister raped him repeatedly over a period of three years, from the ages of 10 to 13.

 Death

-On January 31, 2012, at age 25, Carter, who had complained of feeling ill after falling in the shower, was found unresponsive at the home of Robert and her stepmother Ginger Elrod Carter, in Mayville, New York while she was visiting them.
+On January 31, 2012, at age 25, Carter, who had complained of feeling ill after falling in the shower, was found unresponsive at the home of Robert and her stepmother Ginger Elrod Carter, in Mayville, New York, while she was visiting them.
 Leslie had fallen asleep after she fell in the shower and did not wake up.
 Leslie Carter was pronounced dead on arrival at Westfield Memorial Hospital in Westfield, New York.

 While not attributing a cause of death, a Chautauqua County, New York, police incident report and supplemental "Overdose Follow Up" report said Carter had an overdose and was taking the prescription medications olanzapine (Zyprexa), cyclobenzaprine (a muscle relaxant) and alprazolam (Xanax).
-A decade later, Leslie's younger brother Aaron also died of a multiple drug overdose involving Xanax.
+10 years later, Leslie's younger brother Aaron also died of a multiple drug overdose involving Xanax.
 Leslie's daughter was 10 months old at the time of her mother's death.
 Her funeral took place at Freay Funeral Home in Mayville, New York.
 Nick Carter did not attend the funeral; according to Nick, he stayed away because his family blamed him for Leslie's death and wanted him to be absent from the funeral.
 Leslie Carter is buried in Chautauqua Cemetery in Chautauqua, New York.